Junglescout/junglescout-google-apps-scripts/readme.md

 See the [Jungle Scout API Documentation](https://developer.junglescout.com) and the [Jungle Scout Postman Collection](https://postman.junglescout.com) for more information about the Jungle Scout API.

+> [!WARNING]
+> These scripts make live calls to the Jungle Scout API, which will count toward your monthly limit.
+Be careful when testing new functionality.

 ## Getting Started

 ### Project Structure